JessicaDuft/Database_Enhancement/README.md

 <img width="468" alt="Picture12" src="https://github.com/JessicaDuft/Database_Enhancement/assets/130928718/efc586b0-6700-4994-a8c2-05d8db2e966b">
 <br/>
 <br/>
 Further security measures were placed by coding the ADD ROOM, EDIT ROOM, or DELETE ROOM options to only appear on the admin-page when an authorized user is logged in.
-See below what happens when a user redners ROOMS on the admin-page without being logged in.
+See below what happens when a user renders ROOMS on the admin-page without being logged in.
 Notice that the ADD ROOM, EDIT ROOM, and DELETE ROOM options are no longer there.
 <br/>

 <img width="468" alt="Picture13" src="https://github.com/JessicaDuft/Database_Enhancement/assets/130928718/4b3ee077-3563-414f-986d-78f6c6f9f074">